-(1) NOTIFICATION TO EMPLOYER: Prior to engaging in the practice of dentistry, the Respondent shall provide a true copy of the Decision and Accusation and this decision to his or herRespondent's employer, supervisor, or contractor, or prospective employer or contractor, and at any other facility where Respondent engages in the practice of dentistry before accepting or continuing employment.
+(1) NOTIFICATION TO EMPLOYER: Prior to engaging in the practice of dentistry, Respondent shall provide a true copy of the Accusation and this decision to Respondent's employer, supervisor, or contractor, or prospective employer or contractor, and at any other facility where Respondent engages in the practice of dentistry before accepting or continuing employment.
 Respondent shall submit proof of compliance to the Board or its designee within 15 calendar days.